Training

 • Peer review

-These sessions are open to any undergraduate student, not just those studying at Warwick.
+These sessions are open to any undergraduate student, not just those studying at the University of Warwick.

 Feedback from previous attendees includes: